-In respect of creditors' order, neither the Insolvency Decree nor the general civil rules expressly determine the preference and ranking of credits.
+In respect of a creditors' order, the Insolvency Decree and the general civil rules do not expressly determine the preference and ranking of credits.
 According to the insolvency rules and Andorran case law, a distinction is made between special privileges (privilegis especials) and general privileges (privilegis generals) over movable assets (béns mobles) and real estate assets (béns immobles).
 Consequently, creditors would be paid in the following order: